brikis98/yevgeniy-brikman-homepage/_posts/2015-05-07-guide-to-hiring-for-your-startup.md

 thumbnail_path: blog/thumbs/guide-to-hiring.png
 ---

-On April 30, 2015, I gave a talk called "A Guide to Hiring for your Startup" where I discussed what to look for in a candidates, where to find them, how to interview them, and how to make an offer they can't refuse.
+On April 30, 2015, I gave a talk called "A Guide to Hiring for your Startup", where I discussed what to look for in a candidates, where to find them, how to interview them, and how to make an offer they can't refuse.
 This talk is based on my book [Hello, Startup]({{ hello_startup_url }}).
 Here are the video and